swiftlang/swift-evolution/proposals/NNNN-add-result.md

 #### Asynchronous APIs

-Most commonly, and seen in abundance when using Apple or Foundation APIs, `Result<Value, Error>` can serve to unify the awkwardly disparate parameters seen in asynchronous completion handlers.
+Most commonly, and seen in abundance when using Apple or Foundation APIs, `Result` can serve to unify the awkwardly disparate parameters seen in asynchronous completion handlers.
 For instance, `URLSession`'s completion handlers take three optional parameters:

 ```swift
 func dataTask(with url: URL, completionHandler: @escaping (Data?, URLResponse?, Error?) -> Void) -> URLSessionDataTask